RailsEventStore/rails_event_store/railseventstore.org/source/docs/mapping_serialization.html.md

 => {"a"=>1}
 ```

-One way to approach this is to have your own event adapter, specific for the project you're working on:
+One way to approach this is to have your own event adapter, specific for the project you're working on.

 ```ruby
 class MyEvent < RailsEventStore::Event